MCLD/greatreadingadventure/manual/setup/vendor-codes.md

 - "Pickpack Number" (optional) - a packing slip number for the shipment of the item
 - "UPS Tracking Number" (optional) - comma-separated tracking numbers with a shipper

 Those titles should appear exactly as shown here in the first row of the spreadsheet.
+The columns may be in any order in the sheet.

 If all fields except coupon are blank there's no reason to include the coupon code in the sheet.

 An administrator of the reading program can import these spreadsheets periodically as needed so that participants can see their order status.
+The software shows progression from order placed (where "Creation Date" is populated but "Ship Date" is not), shipped ("Ship Date" is set), to ready for pick up (the packing slip number represented by the "Pickpack Number" column is entered in the packing slip interface of the software).

 ## Vendor code setup

 Vendor code configuration can be found in Mission Control: under the Setup menu you'll find "Vendor code management".

-### Vendor code configuration
+### Initial endor code configuration

 Required fields:

-- **Description** - the kind of vendor code, will be shown to staff and participants
+- **Description** - the kind of vendor code, will be shown to staff and participants (e.g. "Free Book Code")
+- **Url** - _optional_ - a URL template (e.g. "https://vendor/?Code={{Code}}") to redeem a prize,
+  replaces the following token:
+  - `{{Code}}` - the participant's code (e.g. `X123X-456YY-ZZ789` from above)
+- **Expiration date** - _optional_ - a cut-off date after which the codes shouldn't be assigned
+- **Award prize on ship date** - _optional_ - add a prize to the participant's profile when an Excel file is imported with the "Ship Date" column set for the code
+- **Award prize on received packing slip** - _optional_ - add a prize to the participant's profile
+  when:

+  1. An Excel file is imported with a "Packing Slip" number set
+  2. Also, the packing slip is entered as received through the packing slip interface and the prize is not marked as damaged or missing

+  _Once a packing slip is marked as received any further invoice updates with the same packing number will award the prize as soon as they're imported._

+### Subsequent configuration options

+Once you click "Save vendor code" the initial vendor code record is created with default mail messages.
+You can then continue to configure the vendor code as follows:

+Beneath the **Description** field buttons are shown for the mail message that is sent when a participant earns the code.
+Once you select a language button you can customize:

+- **Message with code**
   - **Mail subject** - the subject of the in-software mail to send when a participant is assigned a code
   - **Mail** - the text of the in-software mail to send when a participant is assigned a code, replaces the following tokens:
-  - `{Code}` - the participant's code (e.g. `X123X-456YY-ZZ789` from above)
+    - `{{Code}}` - the participant's code (e.g. `X123X-456YY-ZZ789` from above)
-  - `{Link}` - the link (as defined in **Url** below)
+    - `{{Link}}` - the link (as defined in **Url** above)

-Optional fields:

-- **Url** - a URL template (e.g. "https://vendor/?Code={Code}") to redeem a prize, replaces the following token:
-  - `{Code}` - the participant's code (e.g. `X123X-456YY-ZZ789` from above)
-- **Expiration date** - a cut-off date after which the codes shouldn't be assigned
-- **Award prize on ship date** - add a prize to the participant's profile when an Excel file is imported with the "Ship Date" column set for the code
-- **Award prize on received packing slip** - add a prize to the participant's profile when:
-  1. An Excel file is imported with a "Packing Slip" number set
-  2. Also, the packing slip is entered as received through the packing slip interface and the prize is not marked as damaged or missing
-  - Once a packing slip is marked as received any further invoice updates with the same packing number will award the prize as soon as they're imported

-### Additional configuration options

-If you wish to configure options for awarding prizes you may do that in the additional configuration fields.
-Configure the first two fields to activate the option functionality (i.e. when they activate the trigger that awards the vendor code they are routed into the option selection route rather than just provided with a vendor code).
+Further down, there are additional configuration options:

+- **Option message** - If you wish to allow the participant to make a choice you can configure the Option message.
+By selecting a language button you can customize:

   - **OptionSubject** - The subject of the in-software mail sent letting the participant know they need to choose an option for the code
-- **OptionMail** - The text of the in-software mail sent letting the participant know they need to choose an option for the code
+  - **OptionMail** - The text of the in-software mail sent letting the participant know they need to choose an option for the code, the following token is replaced:
+    - `{{Link}}` - the link (as defined in **Url** above) with no code in it so the participant can browse the available options

+- **Ready for pickup email template** - _optional_ - You may select a configured email (not in- application mail) template to send to the participant when their item is ready for pick up.
+That email tempalte will have the following fields replaced if they are present:
+  - `{{Details}}` - details of the item requested, typically the title that comes in from an invoice
+  - `{{LocationName}}` - the location where the item is ready for pick up
+  - `{{LocationTelephone}}` - the telephone number of the location
+  - `{{LocationLink}}` - a Web link to the location
+  - `{{LocationAddress}}` - the physical address of the location

-Once you've activated the option functionality you should enable either donations or email rewards:
+Once you activate the option functionality by configuring the **Option message** above, you must enable either donations and/or email rewards:

-- **DonationMessage** - A short message shown on the users profile letting them know the reward has been donated.
+- **Donation pop-up message** - a short message shown on the users profile letting them know the reward has been donated.
-- **DonationSubject** - The subject of the in-software mail sent letting the participant know their reward has been donated.
-- **DonationMail** - The text of the in-software mail sent letting the participant know their reward has been donated.
+- **Donation message** - an in-software mail letting the participant know their reward has been donated.

-- **EmailAwardMessage** - A short message shown on the users profile letting the participant know their reward will arrive via email.
+- **Email award pop-up message** - a short message shown on the users profile letting the participant know their reward will arrive via email.
-- **EmailAwardSubject** - The subject of the in-software mail sent letting the participant know their reward will arrive via email.
-- **EmailAwardMail** - The text of the in-software mail sent letting the participant know their reward will arrive via email.
+- **Email award message** - an in-software mail sent letting the participant know their reward will arrive via email.

-Addtionally for email delivery a **VendorCodeTypeText** record for each language needs to be added.
-The **EmailAwardInstructions** field is a message displayed to the participant when they select the email delivery option letting them know how the reward will arrive and what steps are needed to redeem it.

 Vendor codes that require an option be selected can have an **ExpirationDate** set.
 If set the date the reward expires will be shown to participants and after the date has passed the buttons to select a redemption option will be hidden.

 ### Generating vendor codes